 At Orleans Primary School we recognise the importance of the Internet and take online safety extremely seriously.
+We are working towards the Online Safety Mark (see certificates of our commitment and progress attached below).
 As a Rights Respecting School, we understand that children’s access to the Internet today is intrinsically tied to their rights; particularly Articles 13 and 17.
 We also understand that within the last two years children’s access to the Internet and digital devices has transformed, allowing them to communicate and learn online as they never have before.
 However, with this in mind, understanding and being aware of the risks that the Internet and digital devices can pose has never been of more importance.

 We believe that it is the right of all children to feel safe and secure when using technology.
 We work with staff, pupils and parents/carers to value the use of new technologies in enhancing learning, encourage responsible use of the Internet and digital devices and follow agreed policies to minimise potential online safety risk.

 We discuss, monitor and review our online safety policy on a regular basis, linking it with other relevant policies such as Safeguarding, Behaviour and Anti-Bullying policies.
 We support staff in the use of the Internet and digital devices as essential tools for enhancing learning and the embedding of online safety across the whole school curriculum.